-As a Senior, students that take the Emergency Medical Responder class will each have the opportunity to pass and complete all steps required to receive an official American Heart Association CPR card.
-With this card, students are able to perform infant/child/adult CPR and are able to officially use the AED (Automatic External Defibrillator).
+As a junior, students that take the Emergency Medical Responder class will each have the opportunity to pass and complete all steps required to receive an official American Heart Association CPR card.
+With this card, students are able to perform infant/child/adult CPR and are able to officially use the AED (Automatic External Defibrillator.)

-The purpose of the CTE Medallion is to acknowledge graduating seniors who demonstrate superior performance in their chosen CTE pathway.
+The purpose of the CTE Medallion program is to acknowledge graduating seniors who demonstrate superior performance in their chosen career technical education (CTE) pathway.
+These are basic requirements that all students who desire this award must meet.
+In addition, each site will be allowed to add additional requirements as appropriate.
+The basic requirements used district-wide are:

 Teachers of EMA: Mr. Hayato Yuuki